brightspot/react-examples/automatic-persisted-queries/README.md

 - Custom Hash Algorithms: if a custom hash algorithm is not created, Brightspot will default to the `Sha256PersistedQueryHashAlgorithm` for automatic persisted queries

 #### Points to note in the front-end application:
 - `createPersistedQueryLink`: Apollo Client makes it simple to implement automatic persisted queries on the client side.
 The default hashing algorithm is SHA-256.
-Refer to the Apollo Client documentation for further informaion.
+Refer to the Apollo Client documentation for further information.

+A green error banner will appear if the first render warning appeared but then on the second network call the request was succesful.
+This will occur the first time a new query is run in the front-end.

+A red error banner will appear if the first render warning appeared and then the second network call was not successful.
+This will happen when the hash is not recognized by the server.

 > **_Note_** This is purely an example application!
 In production, it is important to hide the secret that is hashed with the query.